February 18th The Raven, the Palladium and the White Hill of London

 The Great Bookcase by William Burges Ashmolean Museum (Photo K. Flude)

-The Advent calendar which you can access here, highlights the Singing Pierides painted by Henry Stacy Marks at the bottom of the bookcase.
+On December 12th 2022 the Advent calendar, which you can access here, highlighted the Singing Pierides painted by Henry Stacy Marks which features on the bottom of the bookcase, photographed above.
 The Pierides, a sort of classical Greek Von Trapp singers, were 9 daughters who foolishly challenged the Muses to a singing competition.
-Of course the Goddesses of the Arts – the Muses won and had the Pierides turned into songbirds as a warning to all those who overrate their own talents.
+Of course the Goddesses of the Arts – the Muses won and had the Pierides turned into songbirds as a warning to all those who overrate their own talents!
+Watch out all you Karaoke Singers.

 Antoninus LiberalisMetamorphoses (wikipedia)